a subcontractor “falsified” clinical trial data

 A subcontractor of the pharmaceutical group Pfizer, responsible for carrying out a small part of the clinical trials of its anti-Covid 19 vaccine, made numerous mistakes during these tests, according to an article in the British Medical Journal which quotes a former employee.

-The Texan group Ventavia, specializing in the conduct of clinical trials and commissioned last year by Pfizer to assess the effectiveness of its anti-Covid vaccine, in particular “falsified data” and “delayed in monitoring side effects, “according to this article published Tuesday.
+The Texan group Ventavia, specializing in conducting clinical trials and commissioned last year by Pfizer to assess the effectiveness of its anti-Covid vaccine, notably “falsified data” and “delayed in monitoring side effects, ”according to this article published Tuesday.

 About 1000 tests out of 44,000